By Cameron Lee

 Every so often, a bright young troubadour emerges from the great state of Texas.
 The latest is Dylan Gossett, a 25-year-old singer-songwriter, guitarist and harmonica player from Austin whose emotive brand of introspective, red dirt-tinged country/folk has been filling venues with fans across the states.
 On Sunday night in Charlotte, it was one of the toughest tickets in town, as 700-plus people packed The Underground for a country show which also featured Yadkin County, North Carolina native James Tucker.

-Tucker, who released a dazzling four-song OurVinyl Sessions live album in May featuring wholesome heartland country rock songs like “Man I Am” and “Stay Home Tonight,” performed for a captivated near-capacity crowd as the opener.
+Tucker, who released a dazzling four-song OurVinyl Sessions live album in May featuring wholesome heartland country tracks like “Man I Am” and “Stay Home Tonight,” performed for a captivated near-capacity crowd as the opener.
 Backed by his five-piece band, which brought a cosmic radiance to Tucker’s rugged sorrow-filled voice and poignant lyrics, he gained some new admirers from his impressive performance.

 Dylan Gossett’s rise has been swift but astounding.
 It’s only been a little over a year since the Texas A&M grad started uploading covers of songs on TikTok like The Lumineers’ “Ophelia.”
 His song “Coal” propelled Gossett through the country music algorithms on social media showcasing his wonderfully wounded voice and vivid lyrics.